JeremyB91/Interactive_Teams_Feedback_Survey_Policy_Actions/README.md

 # Teams Feedback Policy Helper

 This script provides an **interactive**, admin-friendly way to assign Microsoft Teams feedback policies to users or groups.
+In addition to assigning policies, the script can also check the *current* Teams feedback policy applied to a specific user or all members of an Azure AD group, without making any changes.

 It’s designed for Global Admins / Teams Admins who want to control the post-meeting / call-feedback experience (surveys, prompts, etc.) without having to remember all the PowerShell details.